skef/FFSVGFig/README.md

 2. The `csscompressor` python package
 3. The `svgwrite` python package

+Note: This may eventually be restructured as a python package but for now it is a bare script.

 ## Options

 The script must be called with two positional arguments, the first being the